 Google can produce tens of millions of results for almost any question or search term you can come up with.
 But before it can do that, it has to index the pages that provide the necessary information.

 If your site’s pages aren’t being indexed properly, they may not show up in search engine results at all.
-Understanding how search engines like Google index the millions of sites and pages available on the web can also help you improve your page rankings in search results.
+Understanding how search engine indexing processes the millions of sites and pages available on the web can also help you improve your page rankings in search results.

 How search engine indexing works

 Publishing the best and most valuable content in your niche won’t do you a bit of good if your audience never knows you’re there.
 Most site owners know this, and that’s why SEO is such an important aspect of content marketing.

 Yet, before your SEO efforts can begin to bear fruit, the search engines must first know your site and its pages exist.
 The search engine bots must also be able to access and crawl your pages, scanning them for relevant content.

 This is where search engine indexing comes in.
 While the specifics are more complex, the basic tasks involved are fairly simple:

 - Search engines send out pieces of code (bots, crawlers, or spiders) to ferret out new or updated content on the web.

 - As the search engines crawl through a new site or page, they make note of any outgoing links they’ll need to crawl as well.

 - The search engines then index all of the new text content they’ve found and input that content into a huge database.